-No participant loans were transferred into or out of the Plan in 2018.
-Participant loans totaling \$8,348,562 were transferred out of the Plan in 2017.
-There were transfers of net assets, excluding participant loans, of \$763,443 into and \$333,637,965 out of the Plan during 2018 and 2017, respectively.
-The net assets transferred into the Plan during 2018 are related to the Company's acquisition of Skyslope, Inc. The participant loans and net assets transferred out of the Plan in 2017 are related to the Company's spin-off of Black Knight Financial Services, Inc. which took place on September 29, 2017.
+No participant loans were transferred into or out of the Plan in 2019 and 2018.
+There were transfers of net assets, excluding participant loans of \$763,443 into the Plan during 2018.
+The net assets transferred into the Plan during 2018 are related to the Company's acquisition of Skyslope, Inc.